Department of Health (Northern Ireland) Bill [HL]

 Overview

 This bill temporarily transfers the powers of Northern Ireland's Department of Health to the UK Secretary of State.
-This transfer occurs only when the Northern Ireland Executive is not functioning, ensuring continued governance of health services.
+This transfer happens only when the Northern Ireland Executive is not functioning, ensuring continued health service provision during periods of political instability.

 Description

-- Power Transfer: The bill mandates that the UK Secretary of State assumes responsibility for functions of the Northern Ireland Department of Health concerning the creation of regulations and orders.
-These powers are currently held by the Northern Ireland Department of Health and are based on the Northern Ireland Act 1998 and the Departments (Northern Ireland) Order 1999.
+- Transfer of Power: The bill mandates that the Secretary of State for Health (UK Government) assumes the powers to make regulations and orders currently held by the Northern Ireland Department of Health.
+This includes powers granted under the Northern Ireland Act 1998 and the Departments (Northern Ireland) Order 1999.

-- Additional Powers: The Secretary of State also gains the power to exercise other statutory functions relating to primary healthcare in Northern Ireland alongside the Northern Ireland Department.
-This is not exclusive and the Department may still exercise these functions.
+- Broader Powers: The Secretary of State may also exercise other statutory functions related to primary healthcare in Northern Ireland, in addition to the Northern Ireland Department.

 Government Spending